lisa-lumos/Snowflake/reference/01-sql-cmd-ref.md

 -- set table properties, such as clustering, copy options, add masking policy, search optimization, ...
 -- set/unset tag, add/drop row access policy

+-- Adding a new column with a default value containing a function is not currently supported.
 ```

 ## Functions, Procedures, & Scripting